 This is where you need to hold yourself accountable and really do your best to stay on task while completing your remote work.
 Staying away from friends, family members, and pets is also quite difficult, especially if you still live with your family or roommates, solitude may be hard to find.
 It can also be difficult to stay away from social media.
 You can waste immense amounts of time scrolling through Instagram or Facebook, so be mindful of where your phone is and make sure to put it away to maximize your study time.

 5. Work with others who are doing the same as you

 Although we said to stay away from distractions such as friends, sometimes a little social interaction and face to face time is a good thing, if it is positive and productive.
 If you know of a classmate who is studying from home, don’t be afraid to consider video-calling or messaging them for opinions, help, and advice on the course material you’re working on.

 This kind of system is also a great way to make sure you both are staying on top of your responsibilities.
 It is also a good idea to email your professors or academic advisers if you need any assistance.
 Just because they’re not in the same room doesn’t mean they’re out of reach!

 6. Make a plan

 The best way to hold yourself accountable when taking classes online is by having a plan and sticking to it.
 Invest in a good calendar, planner, and notebook and use it as a time management tool!
 Keep up with writing down your scheduled time for online learning, goals, study time, and to-do lists, and remember to check them off when you’re done.
+It can also be helpful to make a set study schedule each week.
+This can be helpful in managing your time effectively and keeping up with your work.
 Keeping up with a realistic plan can also help manage stress.